sabre-io/sabre.io/source/xml/reading.md

     Sabre\Xml\Deserializers\enum(Reader $reader, $namespace = null);

-This deserializer turns a bunch of xml elements in a flat PHP array.
+This deserializer turns a bunch of xml elements into a flat PHP array.
 Specifically it's intended for structures such as this:

     <fruit xmlns="urn:fruit">